codio/site/source/docs/dashboard/packs/guidelines.html.md

 ##How the Pack was prepared
 It can be helpful to others or even to you later on to describe how you built the Pack.
 What we often do is to include a set of instructions that can be pasted into a Bash script to recreate the Pack with a single command.

-**Example** : This Starter Pack was built on the Node+Gunr+MongoDB Stack.
+**Example** : This Starter Pack was built on the Node+Grunt+MongoDB Stack.
 We than ran the following commands before creating the Pack.

 npm install -g express
 npm install -g express-generator